postmanlabs/postman-collection-spectral-linter/README.md

 ### Warnings

 - HTTP should not be used.
-- Response bodies should be in JSON
+- Response bodies should be in JSON.
 - All folders should have a description.
 - Request names should not end in "Copy".